Abhishek-chaurasiya/Sharp-AI/README.md

 This assignment will evaluate your ability to create seamless navigation using React Router, form input validation, error handling, and your proficiency in writing clean, readable code.

+1.Template Libraries:Material Ui
+2.React Router Navigation: Navigating with the help od react-router-dom 3.Transaction Page (Form Input Validation checks):
+  On Transaction page, create a form that asks for the user's wallet address and amount.
+  Implemented valid wallet address using regular expression(0x1f9090aae28b8a3dceadf281b0f12828e676c326).
+  Amount: Entered amount is within provided range
+4. Data Page:
+  Fetched data from the open-source API using Axios - 'https://jsonplaceholder.typicode.com/posts'. - Implemented the filtered data in a table format as well as in pie chart.
+5.Error Handling : React toastify to show corresponding error

 ```

 ![Screenshot 2023-12-02 185644](https://github.com/Abhishek-chaurasiya/Sharp-AI/assets/107196798/d40d38a3-d348-45f6-9a28-e3f784941c5c)